 duneexecutable.
 This is the recommended way to handle the situation.

 dune.
 It will set up different compilation options that usually make sense for release builds, including making warnings non-fatal.
 This is done by default when installing packages from opam.

-- you can change the flags that are used by the
+You can change the flags used by the

 devprofile by adding the following stanza to a

 How to Display the Output of Commands as They Run¶

 When Dune runs external commands, it redirects and saves their output, then displays it when complete.
 This ensures that there’s no interleaving when writing to the console.